microsoft/workshop-library/build-canvas-apps/workshop-designer.md

 ## Stage 2: Evidence

 By the end of the workshop, students will be able to build a site-tracking app using various PowerApps elements.
+A quiz is embedded in the slides.

 ## Stage 3: Learning Plan